leon-thomm/Ryven/docs/README.md

 ### Rendering Flow Images

 You can render images of the currently displayed flow, also via the top menus.
 By rendering the viewport, the picture will show what's currently visible of the flow, in the exact same resolution it is currently displayed.
 For high res pictures render the whole scene and zoom to the top left, the zoom factor will determine the exact resolution of your image.
-It can take a few seconds to render high resolution pictures.
+It can take a few seconds to render high resolution images.

 ### Save&Load